MaxVRAM/UpBankFFImporter/README.md

 ### Step 2: Firefly III Setup

-**Note**: You'll need a list of your Up account IDs.
+**Note**: You'll need a list of the Up IDs for each account.
 You can get these by:

    - Running `up_bank_fidi get-account-information`, or
    - Using the Up API directly, for example, using Postman with your personal access token.